-June 30, 2020..... \$ 2,556,922.00.
-SECTION 16.
-The following sum, or so much thereof as may be necessary, is hereby appropriated out of any money in the State General Fund not otherwise appropriated, for the purpose of continuing the dropout recovery initiative based on a successful program administered through the adult basic education program with the Mississippi Community College Board and to enroll low-skill adults in career pathways that combine high school equivalency, skills training and workforce credentials in an intensive program that produces adults who can compete for jobs for the fiscal year beginning July 1, 2019 and ending June 30, 2020...... \$ 3,000,000.00.

-Of the funds provided in this section, one-half shall be allocated equally and the remaining half shall be allocated on the basis of the prior year headcount enrollment in Adult Education, MIBEST or other career pathway programs.

-The public community and junior colleges shall prepare and make available to the Legislature and the Legislative Budget Office a comprehensive report on the number of dropouts that have enrolled in a High School Equivalency and/or career program for each community and junior college during Fiscal Year 2019 on, or before, August 1, 2020.
+217 SECTION 16.
+The following sum, or so much thereof as may be 218 necessary, is hereby appropriated out of any money in the State 219 General Fund not otherwise appropriated, for the purpose of 220 continuing the dropout recovery initiative based on a successful 221 program administered through the adult basic education program 222 with the Mississippi Community College Board and to enroll 223 low-skill adults in career pathways that combine high school 224 equivalency, skills training and workforce credentials in an 225 intensive program that produces adults who can compete for jobs 226 for the fiscal year beginning July 1, 2020 and ending 227 June 30, 2021\$ 3,000,000.00.
+228 Of the funds provided in this section, one-half $(1/2)$ shall 229 be allocated equally and the remaining half shall be allocated on 230 the basis of the prior year headcount enrollment in Adult 231 Education, MIBEST or other career pathway programs.
+232 The public community and junior colleges shall prepare and 233 make available to the Legislature and the Legislative Budget 234 Office a comprehensive report on the number of dropouts that have 235 enrolled in a High School Equivalency and/or career program for 236 each community and junior college during Fiscal Year 2020 on, or 237 before, August 1, 2021.
+238 SECTION 17.
+It is the intention of the Legislature that none 239 of the funds provided herein shall be used to pay certain 240 utilities for state-furnished housing for any employees.
+Such 241 utilities shall include electricity, natural gas, butane, propane,